NadaAdem/Donation_Big_Excel/README.md

 ![This is an image](https://github.com/NadaAdem/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 I find it challenge to group column to show the months of the year when analysis  outcome based on launch date.
-Besides, Analysis of Outcomes Based on Goals will was difficulties to add the goal-amount ranges on the x-axis
+Besides, Analysis of outcomes based on goals will was difficulties to add the goal-amount ranges on the x-axis

 ## Results
 - What are two conclusions you can draw about the Outcomes based on Launch Date?